Armenians in Turkey: Crypto Armenians

 "Hidden Armenians" and "crypto-Armenians" are umbrella terms to describe people in Turkey "of full or partial ethnic Armenian origin who generally conceal their Armenian identity from wider Turkish society."
 They are descendants of Armenians in Turkey who were Islamized and Turkified under the threat of either death, displacement, loss of property or a combination of those during the Armenian genocide.

-Ways in which they were converted included orphans being taken in by Muslim families, Armenian women being taken as wives by soldiers, and entire families converting by joining communities that accepted them.
+Some methods of this conversion were orphans being taken in by Muslim families, Armenian women being taken as wives by soldiers, as well as entire families converting.

-Many Cryptos are totally unaware of their Armenian ethnicity, living as Turks or Kurds, while many know they are Armenian but hide it out of fear of discrimination.
+Many Crypto Armenians are totally unaware of their Armenian ethnicity, living as Turks or Kurds, while others know they are Armenian but hide it out of fear of discrimination.

-Religious affiliation

-Considering the advanced nature of Crypto Armenians, they cannot be classified as either Muslim or Christian.
-Some practice Crypto-Christianity, masquerading as Muslims, while many genuinely practice Islam.
-Most Cryptos who later identify as Armenians are Christian as well, with a common practice among those who confess their ethnicity being to have a Christian baptism performed.
-Still, some who confess do not change their religion, and continue on as Muslims.
-Others even practice both faiths depending on where they are.
-That may just be due to a lack of churches, and for identified Armenians who are Muslim, a fear of Turkish extremists.
+Some Crypto Armenians practice Crypto-Christianity, masquerading as Muslims, while others genuinely practice Islam.
+Many Crypto Armenians who later re-claim their Armenian identity choose to be baptized and openly practice Christianity, while others continue practicing Islam.
+Depending on their location, some may even practice elements of both faiths, due to a lack of churches or fear of Turkish extremists.